 Welcome to the official website of the Abbey-Principality of San Luigi

 The Abbey-Principality of San Luigi is a Traditional Catholic sovereign principality whose government-in-exile is today based in the United Kingdom.
-It was established by a group of French and Spanish Roman Catholic Benedictine monks at the oasis settlement of Ghadames, in the Touareg-Azzar country (Fezzan/Fizzan, since incorporated into present-day Libya) on St Louis’ Day, 25 August 1883.
+It was established by a group of French and Spanish Benedictine monks at the oasis settlement of Ghadames, in the Touareg-Azzar country (Fezzan/Fizzan, since incorporated into present-day Libya) on St Louis’ Day, 25 August 1883.
 The colony was independent according to its Constitution and the Revd.
 Fr.
 Dom Henrice Pacomez was elected the first Prince-Abbot.
 In 1885, following the murder of the second Prince-Abbot and the sacking of the abbey, the five remaining monks were forced into exile in Bunyoro-Kitara (today one of the constituent kingdoms of Uganda), where the Omukama (King), H.M.
 Chwa II Kabalega, recognized the Prince-Abbot, honouring him with the additional chiefly title of Mukungu, translated as “Prince-Governor,” and granted territory to the monastic community for the re-establishment of the abbey.
-Between 1883 and 1899, and again between 1925 and 1929, the Prince-Abbots of San Luigi were in full communion with the Holy See.
+Between 1883 and 1899, and again between 1925 and 1929, the Prince-Abbots of San Luigi were in full communion with Rome.
 Since 1929, the Abbey-Principality has functioned as an autocephalous jurisdiction representing a Traditional Catholic and Western Orthodox position.
 The eighth and present Prince-Abbot, and the sixth Mukungu, is the Most Revd.
 John Kersey (regnal name Edmond III).

 The Abbey-Principality is additionally responsible for two historic Chivalric Orders, the Sovereign, Chivalrous Nobiliary and Religious Order of the Crown of Thorns, and the Sovereign, Knightly and Noble Order of the Lion and the Black Cross, as well as for the Grand Prix Humanitaire de France et des Colonies (the Cross of Merit of the Order of the Crown of Thorns).
 It also incorporates a religious order, the Order of Antioch, which today functions as a Traditional Catholic and Western Orthodox jurisdiction.
 The Order of Antioch is a member of the International Council of Community Churches, which is a member of the World Council of Churches, Churches Uniting in Christ and the National Council of the Churches of Christ in the USA.
 As a Western Orthodox body, the Order of Antioch recognizes the Malankara Orthodox Syrian Church as its parent body, that church having been responsible for the episcopal consecration of Prince-Abbot Joseph III (reigned 1899-1929) as Metropolitan of the Old Catholics in the United States in 1892.